About our Primary School

 It is our aim that all of our students receive individual care and attention in Christian love, which allows them to grow in Christian maturity.
 Each day students participate in devotions with their class or roll call teacher.

-School Captaincy Leadership is offered to students in Year 5, this will naturally progress to Year 6 in 2020.
+School Captaincy Leadership is offered in Term 4 to students in Year 5, those selected will transition into the School captains in Year 6.
 Students who have a commitment to Jesus and hold to the values of the School are able to nominate to be elected as a School Captain.
 Nominations are submitted to the Principal for review and a discussion is held with the nominees and Principal.
 An assembly is held for the nominees to address the Primary school for selection.

-Our Primary School Captains lead many of our Primary assemblies or assist in their running, and represent the school in the community such as at Anzac Day commemorations.
+Our Primary School Captains run, lead and assist in many of our Primary assemblies, as well as represent the school in the community such as at Anzac Day commemorations.